We know, summer isn’t officially here yet, but we’re already having some HOT days here in Oz, and whether we’re ready or not, the heat is coming.

 There are so many ways to plan and prep, and some meals can be swapped for hearty salads and other cold meal options.
 Include a range of seasonal vegetables for colour, texture, flavour and of course, a bucket-load of nutrients.

 We’re, of course, a little biased on this one as we basically do the meal prep for you and you just need to zap our meals in the microwave.
-Our go-to hot weather meals include a Chicken Burrito with fresh salad and coriander wrapped in a tortilla, and Thai Red Tofu Curry with a side of rice and a fresh herb salad.
+Our go-to hot weather meal is a Chicken Burrito with fresh salad and coriander wrapped in a tortilla.

 What are your favourite meals and top tips for surviving the warmer months?
 Tell us in the comments below!